mikoskinen/Blazor.AdaptiveCards/doc/gettingstarted.md

 }
 ```

 Note that the Submit method currently has to return Task.
 It's possible that in future also void methods can be used.
-Also, as behind the scenes the Submit method is awaited, StateHasChanged must be manually called, if the component needs updating.
+Also, StateHasChanged must be manually called, if the component needs updating.

 This produces an identical result as the previous example: